apache/cordova-plugin-file/README.md

 Of course, you will often want to append existing files instead of creating new ones.
 Here is an example of that.
 In this version of the writeFile function, you check whether an append operation is requested.

 Once you have a FileWriter object, call the `seek` method, and pass in the index value for the position where you want to write.
 In this example, you also test whether the file exists.
-Afer calling seek, then call the write method of FileWriter.
+After calling seek, then call the write method of FileWriter.

 ```
 function writeFile(fileEntry, dataObj, isAppend) {